nickyiliwang0000/h/projects/project-01.md

 Much like in the workplace, you don't get to choose the design you code - you'll be assigned!

 You can find your assignment [here](https://docs.google.com/spreadsheets/d/1nNtc4s0M6aWJv1K_sNPYzFOXappNFq9LZYzwl4B9JQg/edit?usp=sharing).
-Headings of the columns are links to the Zeplin files.
+Headings of the columns are links to the zip files.

 <!-- > Feel free to print a copy using the printer by the windows!
 You'll need a USB port on your computer.
 If you only have USB-C, there's usually an adaptor in the cabinet to the left of the printer. -->